Kor-GHCPWorkshop/CopoilotWorkshop-VSCode-Py-HDA/Task08/README.md

 ### MCP 구조 : 클라이언트 - 서버 구조
   - MCP clients (like VS Code) connect to MCP servers and request actions on behalf of the AI model
   - MCP servers provide one or more tools that expose specific functionalities through a well-defined interface
-  - The Model Context Protocol (MCP) defines the message format for communication between clients and servers, including tool discovery, invocation, and response handling
+  - The Model Context Protocol (MCP) defines the message format for communication between clients and servers, including tool discovery, invocation, and response handling <br>

   <img src="./img/01.png" width="500"> <br>
   <img src="./img/mcp-stack.svg" width="500"> <br>